 (b) Principles of combination: The predecessor combined financial statements include the above mentioned subsidiaries of Navios incorporated under the laws of Marshall Islands from their dates of incorporation.
 For chartered-in vessels the results of operations are included from the date the charter-in agreements were effective.
-The predecessor combined financial statements of the Partnership for the period from August 26, 2005 to December 31, 2005, and for the year ended December 31, 2006, reflect the Company's combined financial position, results of operations and cash flows as successor, while all other periods presented a re for the predecessor combined liminated in the predecessor combined statements.
-Intercompany balances and transactions with Navios and is affliates are presented as owner's net investment and ute to/from related parties, respectively.
+The predecessor combined financial statements of the Partnership for the period from August 26, 2005 to December 31, 2005 and for the year ended December 31, 2006, reflect the Company's combined financial position, results of operations and ash flows as successor, while all other periods presented a re for the predecessor company (see note 1 and 2(a)).
+All significant inter-company balances and transactions have been eliminated in the predecessor combined statements.
+Intercompany balances and transactions with Navios and its affiliates are presented as owner's net investment and due to/from related parties.